abdellatif-laghjaj/Ivenontory-managment-system/README.md

-# TexGEAR, and online shopping web app
+# TexGEAR, an online shopping web app
 Web technologies used to build this project <br>
 <ul>
   <li>HTML</li>